justinbarclay/pointplots-rs/README.md

 It is inspired by [textplot](https://github.com/loony-bean/textplots-rs) which is inspired from [TextPlots.jl](https://github.com/sunetos/TextPlots.jl) which is inspired by [Drawille](https://github.com/asciimoo/drawille).

-Currently it features only drawing line charts on Braille canvas, but could be extended to support other canvas and chart types just like [UnicodePlots.jl](https://github.com/Evizero/UnicodePlots.jl) or another cool terminal plotting library.
+Currently it features only drawing line charts on Braille canvas, adding labels to the bottom of charts, coloring lines, and adding axis labels through the display trait.
+It could be extended to support other canvas and chart types just like [UnicodePlots.jl](https://github.com/Evizero/UnicodePlots.jl) or another cool terminal plotting library.

 Contributions are very much welcome!